Last Updated: Dec 18, 2019

 This Piedmont Lithium Limited profile is part of a paid investor education campaign.*

 Piedmont Lithium’s 2019 scoping study for the project includes a mine and concentrator capable of producing 160,000 tonnes per year of spodumene concentrate and a steady-state 22,700 tonnes per year lithium hydroxide chemical plant.
-The study outlined positive economics including an after-tax NPV of US$1.45 billion, an after-tax IRR of 34 percent and a run-rate EBITDA of US$298 million.
-Piedmont is on track to deliver a pre-feasibility study in Q2 2020.
+The company’s five-year agreement with Tesla accounts for approximately one-third of Piedmont’s planned spodumene concentrate production of 160,000 tonnes per year, with sales expected to generate between 10 to 20 percent of the company’s projected revenue from the Piedmont Lithium Project.

 Piedmont Lithium’s management team has decades of experience in all facets of mining, from raising capital to mine engineering.
 Members of the team have held positions with companies such as JPMorgan Chase & Co.
 (NYSE:JPM), Merrill Lynch, BHP Billiton (LSE:BHP), FMC and Albemarle.
 Officers and directors hold 10 percent of the company’s shares.
 Piedmont has attracted institutional investors such as Australian Superannuation Fund (AusSuper) and Fidelity.